The March Madness Boss Button — a discrete history

 2023's version of the boss button is modeled after the chatbot in ChatGPT, which is thought to be the fastest-growing computer application ever:

-We asked ChatGPT what it thought of BossGPT.
-Here's what it said: "Based on the URL you provided, I believe you're referring to the boss button on the NCAA March Madness Live website.
+We asked ChatGPT what it thought of BossGPT before the 2023 tournament began.
+At first, it wasn't quite sure about it.
+However, we provided a URL and here's what it said: "Based on the URL you provided, I believe you're referring to the boss button on the NCAA March Madness Live website.
 From what I understand, the boss button on this website is a fun and creative feature that can help users quickly switch to a different screen or application that looks more professional or work-related, such as a spreadsheet or email inbox.
 It looks like the button features a humorous image of a generic boss figure, which adds a bit of personality and fun to the website's overall design."